Our website is undergoing improvements this week. You may experience minor disruptions. We appreciate your understanding.

 What are the greatest challenges that lie ahead for Canada this century?

-Depending on who you ask, you’ll get many different answers—but no matter where they live and who they are, most Canadians are concerned about many of the same things.
+Depending on who you ask, you’ll get many different answers—but no matter where they live and who they are, most Canadians are concerned about many of the same things, including the challenges of affordability, environmental sustainability, and economic growth, and how workforce development can play a key role in addressing them.
 For example, poll after poll has shown that Canadians are deeply concerned about the environment and the effects of global warming.
 At the same time, people across the country are worried about issues of affordability and the direction of the country’s economy.

 These issues are deeply connected.
 Step back and you might wonder if it’s possible to grow an economy while protecting the planet.
 But more and more, policymakers think that Canada and the world can—and must—achieve net zero emissions in the coming decades, and that meeting this goal requires building a more sustainable and socially inclusive economy.
 As it turns out, workforce development just might be one of the most important tools we have to meet both our climate and sustainability goals.